 5 Key Points you NEED to effectively brief your Web Designer

-Building a website for your small business should not be a spur of the moment decision.
+Building a website for your small business should not be an impulsive decision.

 Some still view a website as an online business card and, as I’ve covered in my blog posts before, a website can be so much more if it is planned and implemented correctly.
 The key to this effectiveness is carefully-considered planning – at every stage along the line.